microsoft/genaiscript/docs/src/content/docs/reference/transparency-note.md

     consider the task of maintaining the localization of the MakeCode[^3] documentation.
 MakeCode documentation has nearly 2M files, which are typically markdown with a mix of code snippets.
-    Many documents are partially translated (paragraph level).
-There are 3500 registered volunteer translators for 35+ languages.
-One cannot just apply Bing translate as it typically destroys the code snippets.
+    Many documents are partially translated (at the paragraph level).
+To check the correctness of document translations, there are
+    3500 registered volunteer translators for 35+ languages.
+One cannot just apply Bing translate for this use case, as it typically destroys the code snippets.
 With GenAIScript, we can have a script that goes through every documentation file, pulls the current localized version and assembles a prompt to ask the LLM to fill in the missing translations, while leaving the existing ones alone.
-The LLM already crawled MakeCode and is aware of the syntax.
+Because the LLM model we use has already been trained on MakeCode examples and documentation it is aware of the syntax.

 -   **Generating executable code from a natural language specification.** A GPSpec file can be used to specify the task being